kaichen-z/Manydepth2/README.md

 ```
 Next, please download and install the pretrained FlowNet weights using this [Weights For GMFLOW](https://drive.google.com/file/d/1tfHRRO-WiL7Lvva4ZCOAjSVxM4glq_ws/view?usp=drive_link).
 And place it under ```/pretrained```.

-### Training
+### Training (W Optical Flow)
-After finishing the dataset and environment preparation, please run:
+After finishing the dataset and environment preparation, you can train Manydehtp2, by running:

 ```bash
 sh train_many2.sh